Kids love fruit roll-ups and fruit snacks, yup, even mine. However, do you know what’s in fruit roll-ups?

-I actually have a homemade fruit snack recipe, which I’ll hopefully post soon, but I’ve never made fruit roll-up type treats because I don’t have a food dehydrator, which I assumed you needed.
-However I just got a new cookbook to review that proves me wrong.
+I’ve made homemade fruit snacks, but I’ve never made fruit roll-up type treats because I don’t have a food dehydrator, which I assumed you needed.
+However, I just got a new cookbook to review that proves me wrong.

 Not only is this recipe for Organic Cran-Strawberry Roll-Ups a snap to make, but they contain zero icky added colors or chemicals and are packed with fruit goodness.
 In fact, you can even get creative and use veggies and other fruits to make any taste sensation you like.
 Plus, these snacks aren’t packed in plastic, in another box.

 - Juice of 1/4 of one organic lemon.

 - 3 cups organic cranberries – these can be hard to find year round.
 I had some frozen in my freezer, so I used those.